-Ann Arbor Assault Lawyer Defends Against Assault and Battery Charges
+Ann Arbor Assault Lawyer Defends Against Assault and Battery Convictions

 Assault and battery charges encompass a wide range of cases from a physical fight to something as minor as a push.
 In an assault case there are a variety of defenses available.
 Ann Arbor assault lawyer, Sam Bernstein, is experienced with these particular defenses.
-A assault and battery charge can affect your custody arrangements and lead to problems if you are seeking new employment.
-Ann Arbor assault lawyer, Sam Bernstein, at ArborYpsi Law has experience handling all types of assault and battery cases.
+An assault and battery charge can affect your custody arrangements and lead to problems if you are seeking new employment.
+Sam Bernstein, at ArborYpsi Law has experience handling all types of assault and battery cases.

 Assault Charge Levels in Michigan